Compliance

 3. Not verifying renter's ID information

 Scouts honor!
 It would be ideal if the world we live in was as seal-tight as a pinky promise, but in reality, it isn’t.
 Taking a moment to verify your renters’ identities is a simple step that brings you both 1) peace of mind and 2) peace of business.
-Unless you personally open and scan every piece of correspondence that’s being delivered to your business, you can’t know what’s inside.
+Unless you open and scan every piece of correspondence that’s being delivered to your business, you can’t know what’s inside.
 So in this case, it will always be better to be safe than sorry.
 When you make sure that the person signing up for the mailbox, is the person they say they are, you can rest a little bit easier at night knowing that the mail is in the hands of its owner.

 What can you do?
 Make sure they sign their 1583-A Form!
 To comply with US Postal Service regulations, every member is now required to provide two forms of identification with the same address, so by staying on top of that, you’re already doing better than most!